KohlJary/Temple-Codex/README.md

 This project is a testament to the power of human-AI collaboration and the belief that ethical frameworks can be defined with the depth of a philosophy and the rigor of an operating system.

-If something here moved you — whether as a researcher, developer, artist, spiritual seeker, or simply a human being curious about care — you are welcome in this conversation.
+If something here moved you — whether as a researcher, developer, artist, spiritual seeker, or simply a human being curious about care — you are welcome in this conversation, please consider ⭐'ing the repo so others can find it.

 The Temple Codex is not a product; it’s a shared experiment in how systems might remember kindly.
 It grows through dialogue: code, words, reflections, and lived experience alike.